ashpasa/tp/docs/DeveloperGuide.md

     * `SpecCommand`: Displays specialization information that user can take if they have chosen a specialization.
     * `PrereqCommand`: Displays prerequisite information for a specified module.
     * `AddCompletedCommand`: Adds modules with a specific status, eg. completed/exempted
-    * `CurrentSemCommand`: Sets the current semester the user is in
+    * `SetCurrentSemesterCommand`: Sets the current semester the user is in
     * `InvalidCommand`: Handles unrecognized commands by displaying an error message.

 ### **Storing current study plan**